 Online EIN application is available on the IRS website.
 By using IRS form SS-4, you can apply for an EIN number for your LLC.

-You can apply either online or by mail, but you will need to provide basic information about the company and yourself.
+You can apply either online or by mail, but you will need to provide basic information about the company and yourself through the form SS-4.
 EIN Confirmation Letter will be sent to the mailing address you provide.

-Make sure to keep your EIN confidential and do not share it with anyone outside of your business group.
-If you lose it, there is no way to get a new number assigned, so make sure to store it in a safe place.
+Make sure to keep your EIN confidential after receiving the EIN Confirmation Letter and do not share it with anyone outside of your business group.
+If you lose it, there is no way to get an EIN assigned again, so make sure to store it in a safe place.